Your Private Information is For Sale

 This subject totally irks me…it is just so completely wrong.
 The three major credit bureaus are selling personal information to hundreds of mortgage companies throughout the country as soon as a credit report is pulled from a mortgage lender.
 You visit your preferred lender to get preapproved for a mortgage, and whammo…within hours you may start getting calls from other unscrupulous lenders who will even go so far as to pretend to be working with the preferred lender.
 You’ll also start noticing mailers appearing in your mailbox offering special rates and programs, too.
 You’re going to feel very popular and probably very annoyed.

-17 Responses to “Your Private Information is For Sale”
+17 thoughts on “Your Private Information is For Sale

 1. Trigger leads are a bad proposition for all parties.
 The consumer gets hounded.
 The lead purchasers call under a suspicious “lead-in”.
 The original originator is faced with “noise” while trying to obtain financing.